yc-02/02restautant/README.md

 This platform allows guests to make reservations and check restaurant menus.

-It also features authentication login for staff to manage reservations, and update operating hours.
+It also features an authentication login for staff to manage reservations, and update operating hours.